Everest Base Camp Trek

 • Pre-trek briefing.

-• 1 well experienced English speaking assistant guide if the group size exceeds 5+ persons.
+• 1 well-experienced English-speaking assistant guide if the group size exceeds 5+ persons.

-• Food during the trek (full board with breakfast, lunch and dinner with tea/coffee and seasonal fresh fruits).
+• Food during the trek (full board with breakfast, lunch, and dinner with tea/coffee and seasonal fresh fruits).

 • Guesthouse accommodation during the trek.